By John Doe September 22, 2025

 Planning:

-The above UPDATE operation updated 500 records and modified 1009 pages, involving approximately 500 heap table pages and 500 index pages.
+The UPDATE operation above updated 500 records and did not modify columns involved in indexes.
+A total of 1509 pages were modified, including approximately 500 heap pages and 1000 index pages.

 Table updates scenario: How it works